Code-RFGroup/MFGF-UNet/Readme.md

 # MFGF-UNet
-The code of MFGF-UNet is from *A Multi-modality Fusion and Gated Multi-filter U-Net for Water Area Segmentation of Remote Sensing Images*.
+The code of MFGF-UNet is from [A Multi-modality Fusion and Gated Multi-filter U-Net for Water Area Segmentation of Remote Sensing Images](https://www.preprints.org/manuscript/202312.1143)

 The code of MFGF-UNet can be used for academic research only, please do not use them for commercial purposes.
 If you have any problem with the code, please contact: rfwang@xidian.edu.cn or zhg_chenchen@163.com.